 Check out El Batey in Old San Juan for a chance to experience rich culture and history.
 It’s unlike anywhere you’ve visited before!

 For a Pina Colada – La Barrachina

-No trip to Puerto Rico is a complete until you had a Pina Colada from the place that invented it.
+No trip to Puerto Rico is complete until you had a Pina Colada from the place that invented it.
 La Barrachina is the birthplace of the Pina Colada.
-Puerto Rico is hot, so what better way than to cool off when drinking down an ice cold, rum-filled Pina Colada?
+Puerto Rico is hot, so what better way than to cool off when drinking down an ice-cold, rum-filled Pina Colada?

 Check Out: Puerto Rico Vacation Planning and Travel Guide to get great travel tips to plan your ultimate Puerto Rico vacation.

 For Tiki Cocktails – Jungle Bird

 Located in the neighborhood of Santurce, Jungle Bird is a modern-day tiki bar.
 Serving up killer cocktails in an atmosphere that has an upscale tropical vibe, Jungle Bird will leave you saying “I’ll have another.”

 Take it from two drinkers, order the “Saturn” and “Bastard Going Bananas” -these cocktails are delicious.